gaehlerm/SoftwareEngineering/README.md

 A tricky question is how to create a unique identifier for each entity.
 For example for a user of Netflix.
 A first attempt is to take the email address.
 This was done in many cases and is a good attempt, but it fails if the user wants to change the email address.
 Often it is better to create some kind of unique id, however this is not as easy as it sounds and is out of scope for this book.

-When creating an entity it is important to stripe it down to the absolutely essential properties. # Does the email address belong into the entity or only inside an aggregate?
+When creating an entity it is important to stripe it down to the absolutely essential properties. // and ... ?

 ### Value Object

 Value objects are pretty much the opposite of entities.
 Value objects are only defined by their properties.
-They don’t have any unique ID.
+They don’t have a unique ID.
 One example are apples in the super market.
 They might look slightly different, but all together they are indistinguishable.
 The only interesting traits are the flavor and the price of an apple.
 Other than that, they can be replaced at any time.
 Value objects are immutable.
 You can only change the properties of a value object at its creation.
 Thus if you don't like your apple, replacing it with another one is the only option you have.
-It's not possible to change it.
+It's not possible to change its properties.

 Having value objects is extremely useful, even if you don't care much about DDD.
 For example, you may have an email object.
 As it is a value object, it may be set only once by the constructor.
 Thus you can also do the checking of the correctness of the address in the constructor.
 You won't have to deal with it anywhere else.
 Common value objects are small custom types, for example a price.
 A price is set in its constructor and cannot be changed anymore.
-Furthermore the constructor can ensure that the price is valid.
-Similar things can be done i.e. for making email address its own type, rather than using plain strings.
+Furthermore the constructor can ensure that the price is valid, for example it can't be negative.
+Similar things can be done, for example creating its own type for email addresses, rather than using plain strings.

 Now there is the question left when an object should be an entity or a value object.
 As I already mentioned before, value objects are immutable.
 So if you have an object, like the apple above, that will never change it's properties, it is likely to be a value object.
 On the other hand, if something is important enough to change its properties, it should be an entity.
 Generally you should have more values objects than entities in your code.